prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ShardRetentionPolicy defines the retention policy for the Prometheus shards.
+<p>shardRetentionPolicy defines the retention policy for the Prometheus shards.
 (Alpha) Using this field requires the &lsquo;PrometheusShardRetentionPolicy&rsquo; feature gate to be enabled.</p>
 <p>The final goals for this feature can be seen at <a href="https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/proposals/202310-shard-autoscaling.md#graceful-scale-down-of-prometheus-servers">https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/proposals/202310-shard-autoscaling.md#graceful-scale-down-of-prometheus-servers</a>,
 however, the feature is not yet fully implemented in this PR.
 The limitation being: